East London (bus company): Walthamstow Avenue (AW)

+Walthamstow Avenue garage operates routes 379, 385, 397, W5, W11, W12, W16 and W19.

 West Ham (WH)

-As at March 2019, West Ham garage operated routes 97, 238, 241, 277, 323, 330, 474 and D3.
-On 27 August 2017, route 115 passed to Blue Triangle.
-On 30 March 2019, routes 262 and 473 passed to Tower Transit.

-History
+West Ham garage operates routes 241, 323, 667 and the Silvertown Tunnel cycle shuttle.

 The present West Ham garage was opened in February 2008 as the replacement for Stratford garage.
 Whilst construction work was underway, all major engineering work on its buses was carried out at Rainham.
-The garage became fully operational in November 2009 taking over its own maintenance.
-The new garage is able to hold over 350 buses.
+The garage became fully operational in November 2009, taking over its own maintenance, and was formally opened in July 2010.
+The garage is capable of holding over 320 buses.
 It is the biggest bus garage in England and is the new location for Stagecoach London's head office and training centre.